Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: The sensing process

 \subsection{The principle}

-The estimated crowd counts that we use for forecasting purposes are derived from PRs \cite[Chapter~4]{gast2005802}.
+The estimated crowd counts of the counting system are derived from PRs \cite[Chapter~4]{gast2005802}.
 WiFi devices periodically transmit PRs to request nearby access points (APs) to send back probe responses.
 This is an active scanning mechanism to discover APs.
 WiFi devices transmit PRs even when not linked to a WiFi network.
 Thus, measuring the rate of PRB transmission in an area gives an idea of the number of WiFi-enabled devices in the covered area, a number which can be extrapolated to a crowd count.
 See Figure~\ref{fig:sensingProcess} for an illustration of the process.
-Several almost identical PRs are sent in a row, within a time frame lasting less than $10$ms \cite[Sec.~2.1]{matte2016defeating}; in this paper, we call a set of such PRs a probe request burst (PRB).
+Several almost identical PRs are sent in a row, within a time frame lasting less than $10$ ms \cite[Sec.~2.1]{matte2016defeating}; in this paper, those sets of PRs are referred to as probe request bursts (PRBs).